 The ammonium nitrate was recovered from two addresses in Toronto.
 And the counter-terrorist security agency determined there were no suspicious circumstances surrounding the purchase.
 The man is not expected to be charged, the agency said.

-After the man paid for and left with 60 25-kilogram bags of ammonium nitrate, it was determined he was not who the store employees thought he was, he said.
-They then alerted police.
+Police were alerted after the man paid for and left with 60 25-kilogram (55-lb) bags of ammonium nitrate and store employees determined he was not who they thought he was, said Sgt.
+Marc LaPorte of the Mounted Police.

 The employees failed to get the customer's name, despite regulations that require anyone purchasing ammonium nitrate to be identified.

 At a news conference Wednesday afternoon, police officials in Toronto said the buyer misrepresented himself as buying fertilizer on behalf of a local grower.